 Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

-According to the 2015 Annual Registry Report by Singapore Cancer Registry, prostate cancer has become prevalent in Singapore.
+According to the 2015 Annual Registry Report by Singapore Cancer Registry, prostate cancer is a common type of cancer in Singapore.
 In fact, prostate cancer accounts for 13% of all cancers amongst the male population in Singapore.

-Dr Ronny Tan is a board-certified Singaporean urologist that shares his advice on how to deal with prostate cancer.
-Read on to find out about coping with symptoms and treatment side effects.
+Dr Ronny Tan is a board-certified Singaporean urologist.
+He will share his advice on how to deal with prostate cancer.
+Read on to find out about how you can cope with its symptoms as well as the treatment’s side effects.

 What Are The Signs And Symptoms?

-There are usually no symptoms during the early stages of prostate cancer.
-However, you should seek medical advice from your doctor if you experience the following signs:
+Most of the time, symptoms do not show itself in the early stages of prostate cancer.
+However, you should seek medical advice from your doctor if you experience any of the following signs:

 - Lower limbs feel weak or swollen